Minnesota Commissioning Club: Synopsis

 Eric Whitacre

-Nine Simple Prayers, a capella mixed choir
+Nine Simple Prayers, a cappella mixed choir

 (Commissioned for 150th anniversary of the First Baptist Church in St. Paul, MN and premiered December 29, 1999; text by Anthony Silvestri; recorded)